flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/01_preflight.md

 Also, the EFB can import and use your SimBrief flight plan to display the OFP, import fuel and payload data automatically.

-!!! warning "IMPORTANT"

-[//]: # (TODO)
-    <p style="color:yellow; font-size:18px;">TODO: double check this</p>
-    If you plan to import the flight plan from SimBrief, do **not select an arrival airport** on the MSFS world menu or flight planner.
-Doing this "initializes" the `FROM/TO` field when loading into your flight, removing the `INIT REQ.` option from the `INIT A` page.

 [SimBrief A380X Features](../../../aircraft/a32nx/feature-guides/simbrief.md){.md-button}
 <p style="color:yellow; font-size:18px;">TODO: simbrief guide needs separation and update</p>